Keep Calm and Put Your Crown On

 I moved to Aberdeen from Inverness in 2013.
 I came to the granite city on a job offer whim and knew nothing about the granite city.
 Except that it was a city, and it was mostly made of granite.
 And that it had a beach.
 And there were always heaps of boats beside it.
 All the best musicals played there.
 Being a wee Inverness lass, this was the Hollywood to my Kansas.
 Life went on as I got to know Aberdeen’s nightlife, perhaps too well?
 I digress.
 I met a man (twit-twoo), and he took me under his wing.
 He took me on dates to castles, like in Cinderella (but without the cleaning).
 He showed me secret waterfalls (we chased them).
-And he took me to one of my favourite spots in Scotland; Royal Deeside (I am Victoria, after all).
+And he showed me lots of things to do in Royal Deeside (I am Victoria, after all).

 Where is Royal Deeside?

 Aberdeen itself is easy to get to.
 The city is well-connected by ScotRail trains from all of the other Scottish cities.
 The Megabus is super cheap to get if you book in advance, I’ve definitely done a return to Inverness for £1.
 Once you’re in Aberdeen and you’ve eaten Union Square Shopping Centre out of food, it’s time to hit the road, Jack.
 Royal Deeside is West of Aberdeen.
 If you’re driving and you see a sign saying Banchory, then you’re on the right track.
 Or you could bus it on Line 201 from the big city.
 You might want to bus it if you are visiting Royal Lochnagar Distillery.
 Because, well, drams.